taocpp/PEGTL/README.md

 ## Welcome to the PEGTL

 The Parsing Expression Grammar Template Library (PEGTL) is a C++11 header-only library for creating parsers according to a Parsing Expression Grammar (PEG).

+## Intro

-Grammars are written as regular C++ code, created with template programming (not template meta programming), i.e. nested template instantiations that naturally correspond to the inductive definition of PEGs.
+Grammars are written as regular C++ code, created with template programming (not template meta programming), i.e. nested template instantiations that naturally correspond to the inductive definition of PEGs or other parser combinator approaches.

 A comprehensive set of parser rules that can be combined and extended by the user is included, as are mechanisms for debugging grammars and attaching user-defined actions to grammar rules.
 Here is an example of how a PEG grammar rule is implemented as C++ class with the PEGTL.